 AWD and permanent 4WD vehicles make use of a Viscous Coupling.
 This component does have the ability to not lock up.
 The function of the viscous coupling is to allow speed differences between the front and the rear drive shafts from the center differential, not as a coupling to transfer power to the rear.

 If we use a Subaru AWD Manual transmission as an example, the drive shaft is directly connected to the center diff.
 Power has to go through it to get to the front or rear wheels.
 If the viscous coupling gets damaged the center differential is open.
 This means it won’t transfer any power to the front if the rear wheels aren’t connected.

 Driving a 4WD with the center differential locked and the front or rear driveshaft removed will get you to safety without much drama.
 Provided the transfer case doesn’t use a type of viscous coupling between the front and rear as in the case of a permanent 4WD and AWD.
 This component could heat up to damaging temperatures when there is a speed difference between the two.
 This means your transfer case will effectively destroy itself.

 Or the vehicle just won’t move forward in the case of an AWD since there is no way of locking the center diff.

-Bottom line is, have the vehicle fixed as soon as possible.
-These 4WD and AWD systems are highly engineered and designed to function in a very specific manner that allows power to be transferred equally and safely to drive shaft without damage.
+The bottom line is, to have the vehicle fixed as soon as possible.
+These 4WD and AWD systems are highly engineered and designed to function in a very specific manner that allows power to be transferred equally and safely to the drive shaft without damage.
 Do not attempt to continue driving a 4WD with the center differential locked for longer than necessary.
 Look after your 4WD and it will look after you!